Geometry and combinatorics via right-angled Artin groups: Translating between group theory and combinatorics

 \subsubsection{Interactive proof systems}

-Many interactive proof systems function as a way for a prover to demonstrate a proposition to a skeptical verifier by using an unbiased random bit to transfer information held by the prover into a response given to the verifier that is conditioned on the communicated value of the bit.
-This is, for instance, the idea behind \emph{zero--knowledge proof protocols}, in which the prover holds a certificate for an instance of an $NP$--complete problem, and convinces the verifier of the fact that she is in possession of a valid certificate without revealing the certificate itself.
-Any $NP$--complete problem can be used as a platform.
-Thus, linear algebraic versions of Hamiltonicity as in Theorem~\ref{thm:hamiltonian} and Proposition~\ref{prop:np-complete} are suitable for formulating a zero--knowledge proof protocol.
+Many interactive proof systems function as a way for a prover to demonstrate a proposition to a skeptical verifier.
+Using an unbiased random bit sent by the verifier, the prover sends a response that is conditioned on the value of the random bit.
+In this way, the verifier's ignorance of the prover's private information is balanced by the prover's ignorance of the value of the bit that will be sent by verifier, and this balance can be used to communicate the existence of knowledge without revealing its content.
+This is, for instance, the idea behind \emph{zero-knowledge proof protocols} , in which the prover holds a certificate for an instance of an NP-complete problem, and convinces the verifier of the fact that she is in possession of a valid certificate without revealing the certificate itself.
+Any NP-complete problem can be used as a platform.
+Thus, linear algebraic versions of Hamiltonicity as in Theorem~\ref{thm:hamiltonian} and Proposition~\ref{prop:np-complete} are suitable for formulating a zero-knowledge proof protocol.
 A detailed explanation of a platform using Theorem~\ref{thm:hamiltonian} is given in~\cite{FKK2021ham}.
-For general background on interactive proofs and zero--knowledge proof protocols, we refer the reader to~\cite{Blum87,rosen-book,AB09,GMW91,BabaiMoran}.
+For general background on interactive proofs and zero-knowledge proof protocols, we refer the reader to~\cite{Blum87,rosen-book,AB09,GMW91,BabaiMoran}.